camggould/aqa/README.md

 Clone the repo to start using aqa.
 Sample commands:

-- `aqa peak /path/to/my/mp3` returns the peak level for the MP3 file.
+- `aqa peak --mp3 /path/to/my/mp3` returns the peak level for the MP3 file.
-- `aqa rms /path/to/my/mp3` returns the RMS for the MP3 file.
+- `aqa rms --mp3 /path/to/my/mp3` returns the RMS for the MP3 file.
-- `aqa rmsFloor /path/to/my/mp3` returns the RMS floor of the audio file.
+- `aqa rmsFloor --mp3 /path/to/my/mp3` returns the RMS floor of the audio file.
-- `aqa rmsCeiling /path/to/my/mp3` returns the RMS ceiling of the audio file.
+- `aqa rmsCeiling --mp3 /path/to/my/mp3` returns the RMS ceiling of the audio file.
+- `aqa report --mp3 /path/to/my/mp3 --o my_output_file.html` generates an HTML report highlighting audio quality.

 ## Supported audio formats